Here are 8 simple tips you can use to achieve injury free running.

 Don’t run in retired running shoes or other causal footwear.
 The lack of support and cushioning will invite injury, particularly if the change is sudden or you attempt a rigorous run.

 Dehydration can cause serious internal injuries.
 It’s surprising how little it takes to cause the body major distress.
-Ensure you’re taking on plenty of water and electrolytes during runs and in warm weather.
+Take on plenty of water and electrolytes during runs in warm weather.
 Drink well even after light or short sessions.

 Check your gait